 8. Use your defroster despite the outdoor temperature

 Rainy weather can cause the windows to fog up, even when it’s not cold out.
 The way around this, Roberts writes, is to gap your windows and turn the defroster to the high setting for a few minutes.
-Use the air conditioner to remove humidity, AAA writes.
+Use the air conditioner to remove humidity, if your A/C is broken, this can spell danger and seeking an emergency air conditioning company is most wise.
 “It’s important to clean the inside of your windows at least once a week — more often if you smoke,” AAA writes.

 9. Use your lights